dave-br/mame/docs/source/debugger/index.rst

 * Mappings from file and line numbers to blocks of 16-bit addresses where the resulting instructions reside
 * Mappings from symbol names to 16-bit addresses

     * These symbols can either be global or scoped
     * Scoped symbols can either have fixed values or values dependent on register values (e.g., stack local variables)

 The recommended way for build tools to generate ``.mdi`` files is to use the small C library ``srcdbg``.
-The header file ``srcdbg_format_writer.h`` includes declarations and documentation for the simple C functions present in the library.
+The header file ``srcdbg_format_writer.h`` includes declarations and documentation for the C functions present in the library.

-If consuming the ``srcdbg`` is not feasible, tools may also manually generate the binary format directly.
+If consuming the ``srcdbg`` library is not feasible, tools may also manually generate the binary format directly.
 The format is defined in ``srcdbg_format.h``.
 Because this is error-prone, it is not recommended that tools generate the binary format directly.